sharovik/devbot/README.md

 ## Installation
 You can easily install the devbot application by using the installation script.

-1. Go to [this page](https://github.com/sharovik/devbot) and download/clone the latest version of devbot.
-Or run this command locally:
+1. Go to [this page](https://github.com/sharovik/devbot) and download/clone the latest version of devbot
 2. Run this command to install everything related to the database and configuration
 ```
 make build-installation-script && scripts/install/run